jamestthompson3/tendril-wiki/README.md

 ### From latest release

 Download the latest binary for your OS from the releases page.
 After unzipping the folder, run `./tendril -i` to bootstrap your wiki.
 You will then want to add this to your path with `sudo mv ./tendril /usr/local/bin` or annotating you `.bashrc` to point to the location where you've unzipped the release folder.

+## Migration

+If you have an existing Tendril Wiki installation that is pre v1.0.0, you will need to do the following steps to migrate it to the latest version:

+- Stop your currently running Tendril Wiki server.
+  - Note: You might want to temporarily disable git sync if you have it enabled.
+This will allow you to check the migration without pushing the changes to your git repository.
+  - v1 of Tendril Wiki uses wikitext instead of markdown and its initial release doesn't support the full markdown spec, so there might be broken text.
+If you still want full markdown support, do not migrate.
+- Add one addtional field to the `general` section of your config file.
+This field should be `check_for_updates` and its value is either `true` or `false`.
+This value determines whether or not the client will show a message when there is a new release of Tendril Wiki.
+- Run the migrate command.
+This will create a backup of your current wiki directory in the same parent directory as your wiki.
+This means if your wiki is located in `~/Documents/wiki`, the migration tool will create `~/Documents/tendril-backup`.
+The command for running the migration tool is `tendril -m`.
+- Restart your Tendril Wiki server and check the changes.
+- If the changes are acceptable, you can re-enable git sync if you turned it off, and restart your server to allow this change to take effect.

 ## Getting started